 - Adding Heat: Include some red pepper flakes for a spicier seafood boil.

-- Serve Immediately: I suggest eating that seafood boil right away – it tastes the best when it’s fresh.
+- Serve Immediately: I suggest serving that seafood boil right away – it tastes the best when it’s fresh.

 Ingredients